-s.
-214B Part 12A - Local Government Board

-(j) the election of councillors of a municipal area;

-(k) the total numbers of persons to be elected as councillors of a municipal area or in respect of each electoral district;

-(1) any other factor;

-(m) any matter referred to it by the Minister.
+- (j) the election of councillors of a municipal area; - (k) the total numbers of persons to be elected as councillors of a municipal area or in respect of each electoral district; - (l) any other factor; - (m) any matter referred to it by the Minister.

 214B.
 Supplementary review

-(1) a supplementary review of a council be carried out to follow up on any matter arising from a general review.
+- (1) The Board may recommend to the Minister that a supplementary review of a council be carried out to follow up on any matter arising from a general review.

-(2)
+- (2) The Minister may

-(a) accept the recommendation; or
+- (a) accept the recommendation; or

-(b) refuse to accept the recommendation.
+- (b) refuse to accept the recommendation.